openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 }
 ```

-Assuming only the below is given to the volume backup cred
+Assuming only the below is given to the volume backup credential

 ```
 {